hdz-088/ChaiCode-30-Days-JS/Day-02/Day-02-Challenge.md

 - Task-13: Write a program that uses the ! operator to negate a condition and log the result to the console.

 **Activity 5: Ternary Operator**
-- Task 14: Write a program that uses the ternary operator to check if a number is positive or negative and log the result to the console.
+- Task-14: Write a program that uses the ternary operator to check if a number is positive or negative and log the result to the console.

 **Feature Request:**